Renyi relative entropies of quantum Gaussian states: Sandwiched R e nyi relative entropy

 By Proposition~\ref{prop:rho-to-alpha}, the covariance matrix $V_{\xi(\alpha )}$ corresponding to $\alpha H_{\xi}$ is given by \eqref{eq:V-ksi-alpha-sandwiched-alpha>1}.
 We can then conclude that

 This, along with \eqref{eq: sandwiched renyi a>1 prefactor} implies \eqref{eq:sandwiched-Renyi-alpha>1}. \end{proof}

-The collision relative entropy is a special case of the sandwiched R\'enyi relative entropy, introduced in \cite[Definition~5.3.1]{Renner2005} and applied in subsequent work \cite{BCW14,DFW15,Dupuis2014,BG14}.
+The collision relative entropy is a special case of the sandwiched R\'enyi relative entropy, introduced in Ref.~\onlinecite[Definition~5.3.1]{Renner2005} and applied in subsequent work \cite{BCW14,DFW15,Dupuis2014,BG14}.
 As a special case of Theorem~\ref{thm:sandwiched-alpha>1}, we arrive at the following expression for the collision relative quasi-entropy $\widetilde{Q}_{2} (\rho\Vert\sigma)$ after applying Corollaries~\ref{cor:rho-to-the-2} and \ref{prop:rho-to-1/2}: